 Clay and Slate

-One way to go green with your roof is to install clay or slate tiles.
+Installing clay or slate tiles is one way to go green with your roof.
 Clay and slate are both natural materials that are durable and long-lasting.
-They are also recyclable, so you can send them back to the earth when it’s time to replace them.
+They are also recyclable, so you can return them to the earth when it’s time to replace them.

-Clay and slate roofs can also help to regulate the temperature inside your home, keeping it cooler in the summer and warmer in the winter.
+Clay and slate roofs can also help to regulate the temperature inside your home, keeping it more relaxed in the summer and warmer in the winter.

 As a result, you’ll use less energy to heat and cool your home, which will save you money and help the environment.